stefandee/asmide/README.md

 At that time, I had taken up an interest in x86 assembler and thought an IDE would be speed up development.

-Unfortunately, there wasn't much interest for it at that time for me to invest time into it, so I've eventually abandoned it.
+Unfortunately, there wasn't much interest around for me to put more work into it, so I've eventually abandoned it.

 A few assembler source code programs have been included in the [samples](original-dos/samples) folder, including Little, my first intro written completely in assembler.